 It is all about capitalizing on your innate talents and utilizing your human potential to earn more by taking on additional work.

-I have always worked at least 2 jobs since the age of 16 so having a part-time job is now second nature to me.
+Since the age of 16, I have worked at least two jobs, so having a part-time job is now second nature to me.

 If you can supplement your income by enhancing your earning potential via a side hustle, I won’t think twice about doing it.

-Right now, my side hustle involves my private practice (I am a Speech-Language Pathologist) that I do after my full-time job or on the weekends.
+Right now, my side hustle involves my private practice (I am a Speech-Language Pathologist) after my full-time job or on the weekends.
 I also manage a rental property and this blog.

 Avoid Lifestyle Inflation at All Costs

-To optimize the revenue stream from your primary income source and side hustle/s, it is critical to avoid succumbing to the temptation of lifestyle inflation at all costs.
+To optimize the revenue stream from your primary income source and side hustle/s, avoiding succumbing to the temptation of lifestyle inflation at all costs is critical.

 After settling your basic monthly necessities, commit to siphoning off the remainder of your income towards your dedicated travel fund, retirement buckets, or any account earmarked for your specific financial goals.

-I constantly keep in mind that saving now increases my chances of paying for future travels.
+I remember that saving now increases my chances of paying for future travels.

 Since I also would like to retire early, boosting my savings rate will ultimately translate to freedom from work sooner rather than later.